LeNPaul/Lagrange/_posts/2022-02-15-camera-calibration.md

 title: "Camera calibration from scratch"
 author: "Paul Vinh Phan"
 categories: journal
-image: reprojection.gif
+image: pict_calib_mini2.gif
 tags: [camera,calibration,intrinsic,extrinsic,optimization,levenberg-marquardt]
 ---

-Above, green crosses are the measured 2D marker points and magenta crosses are the projection of the associated 3D points using the 'current' camera parameters (iterative).
+A calibration dataset and its visualization, from [vision.caltech.edu](http://www.vision.caltech.edu/bouguetj/calib_doc/).

 My 'from scratch' implementation of Zhang's camera calibration: [github.com/pvphan/camera-calibration](https://github.com/pvphan/camera-calibration).

 ## What is camera calibration?

+TODO: create a novel gif to communicate the essence of camera calibration

 A camera captures light from a 3D scene and projects it onto a 2D sensor which stores the sensor state as a 2D image.
 In other words, a **2D point** in the image is equivalent to a **3D ray** in the scene.